 DuPont was the first to market with spandex.
 Spandex is an elastomeric fiber.
 This means it can stretch at minimum 100 times its original length, and then snap back to its original size.
 Spandex must be in filament form to be stretchy.
 Elastane is the generic name for spandex.
 And, is generally cheaper because it does not offer manufacturing transparency.

 Acrylic made by DuPont first hit the US market in 1950.
 The inspiration for the invention of acrylic fiber was a cheaper, non-itchy alternative to wool.
 Another benefit of acrylic is that it is machine washable.
-Because of the low price and ability to home launder, acrylic has seen much success in stealing market share of the wool industry over the years.
+Because of the low price and ability to home launder, acrylic fibers have seen much success in stealing market share of the wool industry over the years.
 One of the downsides to acrylic is that there can be a lot of static build-up and pilling that you would not normally see in wool.

 Modacrylic means just what it sounds like, modified acrylic.
 While acrylic mimics wool, modacrylic mimics another animal fiber, fur.
 It has long been a cruelty-free replacement for vegans who want the look of fur without harming animals.